-Our Eating Disorders Program at Nemours uses a team of doctors, behavioral health experts, and registered dietitians (food and nutrition experts who hold specific academic and professional certifications) to address the many medical and emotional needs for children and adolescents with eating disorders, all in one place.
+Doctors, behavioral health experts and registered dietitians (food and nutrition experts who hold specific academic and professional certifications) work together to evaluate and treat eating disorders in children and adolescents at the Eating Disorders Program at Nemours, a comprehensive program aimed at addressing the many medical and emotional needs of children with eating disorders all in one place.

-The program evaluates and treats eating disorders in children and adolescents, including anorexia nervosa, bulimia, binge eating disorder, or female athlete triad (a condition brought on by over-exercise coupled with disordered eating).
+At Nemours, our program evaluates and treats eating disorders in children and adolescents, including anorexia nervosa, bulimia, binge eating disorder and female athlete triad (a condition brought on by over-exercise coupled with disordered eating).

 - photo ID